NeroReflex/atomrootfsinit/README.md

 The second step is reading the file /mnt/etc/rdtab and mounting everything described in there.

-The third step is reading the file /mnt/etc/rdinit: this is the executable that will called as part of the switch_root operation: usually this file is systemd.
+The third step is reading the file /mnt/etc/rdinit: this is the executable that will called as part of the switch_root operation: usually this is systemd.

-The last step is performing the switch_root operation that will start the real init replacing the current process (keeping the PID number).
+The last step is performing the execve operation that will start the real init replacing the current process (keeping the PID number).

 ## Further Exaplaination